MicrosoftDocs/windows-dev-docs/hub/dev-drive/index.md

 > [!TIP]
 > The filter name for Process Monitor may change.
 If adding the filter name "ProcMon24" doesn't seem to capture file system activities on a Dev Drive, list the filters using the command `fltmc filters`, find the filter name for Process Monitor, and use that name instead of "ProcMon24".

+## Block Cloning Support

+Beginning in Windows 11 24H2 & Windows Server 2025, Block cloning is now supported on Dev Drive.
+Because Dev Drive utilizes the [ReFS](/windows-server/storage/refs/refs-overview) file system format, Block cloning support will mean free performance benefits whenever you copy a file using Dev Drive.
+Block cloning allows the file system to copy a range of file bytes on behalf of an application as a low-cost metadata operation, rather than performing expensive read and write operations to the underlying physical data. **This results in faster copy completion, less I/O to the underlying storage, and improved storage capacity** by enabling multiple files to share the same logical clusters.
+Learn more about [Block cloning](/windows-server/storage/refs/block-cloning).

 ## What scenarios are unsupported by Dev Drive?
 What are the limitations?